zbicin/zbicin.github.io/source/_posts/Debugging-Cordova-applications.md

   - Android
 date: 2017-10-08 17:14:11
 cover: lilly-rum-342740.jpg
+description: From Chrome Dev Tools to raw ADB logcat output.
+This article covers debugging in desktop web browsers and Android devices.

 ---

 Cordova gives us a great opportunity to build mobile applications using the web development stack.
 It does so by embeding an HTML document into a special instance of a web browser and  exhibiting several additional APIs in JavaScript.